 Although the AJCC (TNM) staging system (see "How is liver cancer staged?") is often used to describe the spread of a liver cancer precisely, doctors use a more practical system to determine treatment options.
-Liver cancers are categorized as: localized resectable, localized unresectable, and advanced.
+Liver cancers are categorized as: potentially resectable or transplantable, unresectable, inoperable with only local disease, and advanced.

-Localized resectable liver cancer (some T1 or T2, N0, M0 tumors)
+Potentially resectable or transplantable liver cancer (some T1 or T2, N0, M0 tumors)

-If your cancer is at an early stage and the rest of your liver is healthy, surgery (partial hepatectomy) may cure you.
-Unfortunately, only a small number of people with liver cancer are in this category.
-An important factor affecting outcome is the size of the tumor(s) and whether nearby blood vessels are affected.
-Larger tumors or ones that invade blood vessels are more likely to come back in the liver or spread elsewhere after surgery.
+Potentially resectable: If your cancer is at an early stage (stage I and some stage II cancers) and the rest of your liver is healthy, surgery (partial hepatectomy) may cure you.
+Only a small number of people with liver cancer are in this category.
+An important factor affecting outcome is the size of the tumor(s) and if nearby blood vessels are affected.
+Larger tumors or those that invade blood vessels are more likely to come back in the liver or spread elsewhere after surgery.
 The function of the rest of the liver and your general health are also important.
 For some people with early-stage liver cancer, a liver transplant could be another option.

 Clinical trials are now looking at whether patients who have a partial hepatectomy will be helped by getting other treatments in addition to surgery.
 Some studies have found that using chemoembolization or other treatments along with surgery may help some patients live longer.
 Still, not all studies have found this, and more research is needed to know the value (if any) of adding other treatments to surgery.

-Localized, unresectable cancers include cancers that haven’t yet spread, but that can’t be removed safely by partial hepatectomy for some reason:
+Unresectable cancers include cancers that haven’t yet spread to lymph nodes or distant sites, but can’t be removed safely by partial hepatectomy because

 - The tumor is too large to be removed safely